-All of the above doesn’t include vacations, traveling, gas, groceries, utilities, cell phones, etc. Despite that, guess what your take home pay is after those large lifestyle decisions?
+Notice that I didn’t mention anything about vacations, traveling, gas, groceries, utilities, cell phones, etc. That’s all in addition to the previous fixed expenses.
+Despite that, guess what your take home pay is after those large lifestyle decisions?

 And, we just said that we needed to be saving about $4,500 per month to retire at age 60 if we started saving at age 32.
 Yikes.
-With the kind of lifestyle inflation listed above, we aren’t going to make it.
+With that kind of lifestyle inflation, we aren’t going to make it.